mondavis43-cmyk/ReadToEarn/README.md

 - **13+** with verifiable parental consent
 - Users must provide their birthday at signup
 - Users 13–17: parent phone number verified at signup + consent checkbox with logged timestamp
-- Gift cards only for users under 18; full payout methods (PayPal, Venmo, Wise + gift cards) available at 18+
+- Gift cards only for users under 18; full payout methods (PayPal, Wise + gift cards) available at 18+

 ### Fraud Prevention
 - Phone number verification required at signup — one account per number